honeyhiveai/logger/sdk/python/README.md

 # Update an event with additional data
 update(
-    event_id=event_id, # Can also pass session_id to update a session feedback={"rating": 5},
+    event_id=event_id, # Can also pass session_id to update a session api_key="your-api-key",
+    feedback={"rating": 5},
     metrics={"latency": 100}
 )
 ```

+Make sure to set `server_url` correctly if you are on a dedicated or on-prem deployment.

 ## API Reference